meltingcore/bg/food-court/Rules.md

   - any utensil cards that match a cooked recipe
   - any met role card condition (if in play).
 - If you have a card from a cooked recipe that is used to track your win condition, place it in your win condition tracking area.
-You can only put one such card per turn.
+You can only put 1 win condition card per turn!

 ## Card Types